...

 How long the child can stay

-This visa grants you permanent residency in Australia, allowing you to reside in the country indefinitely.
+Subclass 115 visa grants you permanent residency in Australia, allowing you to reside in the country indefinitely.

-For citizenship eligibility, your permanent residency commences either upon your entry to Australia with this visa, or if you had previously been in Australia and held a permanent visa before departing, upon the grant of this visa.
+For citizenship eligibility, your permanent residency commences either upon your entry to Australia with 115 visa, or if you had previously been in Australia and held a permanent visa before departing, upon the grant of this visa.

 Include family